ccgauche/clean_reader/README.md

 ## What's clean reader?

-Clean Reader is an open-source reader mode written in Rust.
+Clean Reader is an open-source server-side reader mode written in Rust.
 Main goals of clean reader:

-- Reduce data usage and make the web greener (92% less data usage)
+- Reduce data usage and make the web greener (92% less data usage on average)
 - Extract only meaningful content
 - Remove all web bloat (JS, Fonts, CSS, Ads...)
 - Make pages static and tracker free